Seixas/ABAP_training/README.md

 PAI means Process after input.
 PAI modules are executed after any input like pushing the button or pressing enter.
 PAI can be compared with start-of-selection and all the other events.

+Find BADI in a minute:
+1. Go to the TCode SE24 and enter CL_EXITHANDLER as object type.
+2. In 'Display' mode, go to 'Methods' tab.
+3. Double click the method 'Get Instance' to display it source code.
+4. Set a breakpoint on 'CALL METHOD cl_exithandler=>get_class_name_by_interface'.
+5. Then run your transaction.
+6. The screen will stop at this method.
+7. Check the value of parameter 'EXIT_NAME'.
+It will show you the BADI for that transaction.